 - roasted cauliflower

 I just want to reiterate that every kid is so different.
 There is no fail-proof kid-friendly vegetable.
-Just keep offering veggies, insist on those try bites, and don't beat yourself up if they're being picky.
+Just keep offering a variety of veggies, insist on those try bites, and don't beat yourself up if they're being picky.
 It takes time, it's hard, kids are stubborn, and you are doing a great job.

-If your kid doesn't love veggies right now, I'd suggest making your first vegetable roast as kid-friendly as possible by starting with sweeter veggies like carrots, beets, and sweet potatoes.
+- baby carrots and golden beets - Don't feel like you need to use all orange veggies or even all sweet ones.
+I've made this vegetable roast with lots of different root vegetables.
+Sweet or white potatoes work really well.
+You can add onions or whole cloves of garlic.
+Turnips are nice, and you will be surprised at how sweet radishes turn when you roast them.
+If your kid doesn't love vegetables right now, I'd suggest making your first vegetable roast as kid-friendly as possible by starting with sweeter options, like carrots, beets, and sweet potatoes.
 You can always add new flavors as their palate adjusts.

-📖 Recipe
+๐ Recipe

 Ingredients